Death tolls rise in surging Israel-Gaza fighting

 The sound of sirens cut into the 1 p.m.
 (1000 GMT) news on Israel Radio, with the broadcaster warning residents in the south to take cover.

-Writing by Jeffrey Heller; editing by Jason Neely and John Stonestreet
+Writing by Jeffrey Heller; Editing by Jason Neely, John Stonestreet and David Goodman